U.S. Army civilian wins championship on ‘Tough as Nails’ television competition

+ABERDEEN PROVING GROUND, Maryland – A U.S. Army civilian won the Season 3 championship on the competition series “Tough as Nails” on CBS.

-Lia P. Mort from the Aberdeen Proving Ground, Maryland-based 20th Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE) Command won the grand prize of $200,000 and a Ford Super Duty truck on the "Tough as Nails" competition television series on CBS.
-Mort is a native of Lititz, Pennsylvania, who now calls Richfield, Pennsylvania, home.
-Photo: ©2021 CBS Broadcasting, Inc. All Rights Reserved
+Lia P. Mort from the Aberdeen Proving Ground, Maryland-based 20th Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE) Command prevailed in the finale to take home the grand prize of $200,000 and a 2022 Ford Super Duty truck.

+During the 10-episode competition, the contestants also took on a series of team tasks in pursuit of awards equaling $60,000.
+Serving as team leader, Mort led her “Dirty Hands” team to victory over the “Savage Crew” team.

+“Leadership has taught me to value every team member,” said Mort, a self-described “Jill-of-All-Trades” who is originally from Lititz, Pennsylvania, and now lives in Richfield, Pennsylvania.
+“A team’s success relies on each member knowing where they fit and how they are making a positive contribution.”

 |Date Taken: